Asac2142/zoo-frontend/README.md

   - React-images-upload
   - Node-Sass

-- Con esta aplicacion, se puede realizar las siguientes funcionalidades
+- With this application, you can use these functionalities
-  - Registrar nuevos animales que necesiten atencion medica
+  - Register new animals who needs medical attention.
-  - Dar de alta a un animal
+  - Set an animal to be healthy (OK)
-  - Actualizar los datos de un animal
+  - Update animal info.
-  - Eliminarlo
+  - Delete animal.